Sng79/UdacityDisasterResponse/README.md

 # Disaster Response Pipeline Project

-This project aims to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+This project aims to analyze disaster data to build a model for an API that classifies disaster messages.

 The data set contains real messages that were sent during disaster events.
 A machine learning pipeline was created to categorize disaster events so that the messeages can be sent to an appropriate disaster relief agency.